 I’ve raved already about the many benefits in various blog posts.
 If you didn’t read it yet, don’t miss this important background information on chia seed benefits!
 But now let’s jumpstart right into this great recipe.

-If you are not used to chia, it might look a bit weird and also this seed is surprisingly tasteless.
+If you are not used to these kind of puddings, it might look a bit weird and also this seed is surprisingly tasteless.
 Dependent on the recipe and ingredient combination however it can tastes delicious.
 Convince yourself and check out the following mild tasting, fiber-rich breakfast.Print

 Clean Eating Chia Pudding